 3.)
 IEP Goals

-Right away, you need to start collecting data.
-I keep all data sheets on a clipboard for easy, grab-and-go data collection.
-It is important that your data sheets are specific to the student’s individual goals.
+Right away, it would be best if you started collecting data.
+I keep all data sheets on a clipboard for accessible, grab-and-go data collection.
+Your data sheets must be specific to the student’s individual goals.

 Having this at your fingertips eliminates the wasted time (and headache) of searching for supplies.